 You can make a homemade spray from vinegar and salt to kill weeds.
 This is a popular "organic herbicide" that you'll find all over the internet (especially Pinterest).
 It works, but I’d rather save salt and vinegar for potato chips.
 One problem is that this will only kill the top of the plant, not the root.
 It will work well on little baby weeds, but big mamas with established tap roots will just grow back.

 Another problem is that salt is toxic to soil organisms and above a certain concentration prevents other soil mineral nutrients from being taken up by plants.
 Once in the soil, it does not go away, and if you spray very much of it, or for more than one season, you could end up with a serious problem.
+(Like trying to get too much salt out of your soup.)
 This mix is great if you have weeds coming up through the cracks in your driveway, but I wouldn't recommend it in the vegetable garden.
 (See the next Tool for a better alternative).

 That said, here is the recipe if you want to try it: ½ lb. salt, ½ gallon distilled white vinegar, ½ teaspoon dishsoap.
 Mix and spray only on the weeds, and on a windless morning so that overspray does not kill your crop plants.
 Also note